-- Weight loss that’s greater than 1% of its pre-hibernation body weight a month.
+- Weight loss greater than 1% of its pre-hibernation body weight a month.

-- Significant activity in its burrow, which is a sign that your tortoise has failed to enter hibernation.
+- Significant activity in its burrow is a sign that your tortoise has failed to enter hibernation.

 - Any signs of illness, such as nasal discharge, difficulty breathing, and other negative respiratory symptoms.

-- Lumps, swelling, scrapes, or cuts on its exposed skin
+- Lumps, swelling, scrapes, or cuts on the exposed skin

 - Pinkness around its shell

 - A strange odor, especially around its tail